 Statement of Purpose

-- Support and enhance the integration of all BIPOC and LGBTQIA+ students into the wider College community by maintaining the Cultural Center located at 172 Tremont Street, Room 406 - a place where you can convene, fellowship, and even rest; supporting all Intercultural Student Organizations; and planning diversity equity inclusion identity and social justice trainings and programs.
+- Support and enhance the integration of all BIPOC and LGBTQIA+ (see LGBTQIA+ Student Services) students into the wider College community by maintaining the Cultural Center located at 172 Tremont Street, Room 406 - a place where you can convene, fellowship, and even rest; supporting all Intercultural Student Organizations; and planning diversity equity inclusion identity and social justice trainings and programs.

 - Encourage students of color and LGBTQIA+ students to maximize their chances for successful academic and social development by becoming full participants in the curricular and extra-curricular activities of campus life.